peter88213/yw-viewer/docs/template/index.md

 The *yw-viewer* script is mainly intended for Linux users who manage multiple yWriter projects, because yWriter takes a long time to start under Wine. *yw-viewer* has a graphical user interface.
 However, a Python 3 installation is required to run it.

+## Features

+- View project properties: Author and description.
+- View chapter titles.
+- View chapter descriptions.
+- View scene titles.
+- View scene descriptions.
+- View scene contents.
+- All output is Markdown formatted and can be selected and copied.

 ## Requirements

 - [Python 3](https://www.python.org).
 Python 3.4 or more recent will work.